lsst/rtn-113/index.rst

 The process for adding a paper to the Scientific Publications Library is as follows:

-1. Perform the relevant citation search from links provided in Appendix A.
+1. Perform the relevant search from links provided in Appendix A.
-2. Review the papers and decide which ones should be included in the library.
+2. Review the papers and decide on papers to included in the library.
 3. Select paper(s) by checking the box next to the paper, then click ``Bulk Actions`` (Figure 1).
 4. From the ``Bulk Actions`` dropdown menu, select ``Add to Library`` (Figure 2).
 5. Click within the ``Select Library`` bar, then choose “Vera C. Rubin Observatory Scientific Publications” (Figure 3).